Keplerjs/Kepler/README.md

 ## Kepler Environment
-Most of the logic and configuration modules are contained in the package [keplerjs:core](packages/keplerjs-core/README.md) under the namespace **[Kepler.](packages/keplerjs-core/Kepler.js)** or **K.** is the same thing.
+Most of the logic and configuration modules are contained in the package [keplerjs:core](packages/keplerjs-core/README.md) under the [Kepler namespace](packages/keplerjs-core/Kepler.js) **Kepler.** or **K.** is the same thing.
 Inside this namespace the general rule is that *Modules* or *Models* are capitalized instead the configuration objects are lowercase.
 The views that define the base **User Interface** structure of Kepler are contained in [keplerjs:ui](packages/keplerjs-ui/README.md).
 This also contains the [helpers templates](packages/keplerjs-ui/client/helpers.js) used by all views and the minimum CSS essential for the behavior of the UI.

 ##### Models (client)